Crypto Regulations Around The World – Key Things to Know

 Australia

 Australia has embraced crypto assets for many years.
-For a start, Australia views cryptocurrencies as legal property.
+For one thing, Australia views cryptocurrencies as legal property.
 This means that crypto assets are taxed the same as other investments.
-Crypto taxes are overseen by the ATO.
-What’s more, AUSTRAC is responsible for enforcing anti-money laundering regulations on crypto stakeholders.
+The ATO oversees crypto taxes.
+Moreover, AUSTRAC is responsible for enforcing anti-money laundering regulations on crypto stakeholders.

-This includes reporting large crypto transactions and suspicious activities and conducting adequate customer due diligence procedures.
-However, there have been some recent regulatory changes, largely aimed at protecting retail clients.
-For example, major high-street banks – including Commonwealth Bank and Westpac, Block certain crypto transactions.
+This includes reporting large crypto transactions and suspicious activities, and conducting adequate customer due diligence procedures.
+However, there have been some recent regulatory changes, primarily aimed at protecting retail clients.
+For example, major high-street banks, including Commonwealth Bank and Westpac, have blocked certain crypto transactions.

 This includes deposits made with ‘high-risk’ exchanges.
 Some Australian banks hold crypto-related transactions for 24 hours or more, allowing time to investigate the transfer.
-ASIC – which regulates the Australian financial markets, regulates securities brokers with crypto exposure.
+ASIC regulates the Australian financial markets and securities brokers with crypto exposure.
 Domestic exchanges must also be registered with ASIC.

 The Interactive Gambling Amendment (Credit and Other Measures) Bill 2023